 Active and Recent Development Projects

-The City of Cambridge employs many strategies to preserve and create affordable housing which include acquisition of existing residential buildings, new construction, adaptive re-use of non-residential buildings, condominium acquisition, renovation of existing buildings, and preservation of existing affordable housing.
+The City of Cambridge employs many strategies to preserve and create affordable housing.
+Strategies include the acquisition of existing residential buildings, new construction, adaptive re-use of non-residential buildings, condominium acquisition, renovation of existing buildings, and preservation of existing affordable housing.
 Housing Division staff work closely with non-profit housing providers, the Cambridge Housing Authority to plan, design, and finance these efforts.

 For More Information

 If you are interested in a development that is not featured here, please contact the Housing Division at 617/349-4622.